An Outlook on Legal Technology: Services, Software, and Trends

 2. Clio - Cloud-Based Legal Practice Management Software

-As a legal technology company that offers practice management software and a CRM, Clio is one of the most widely-known names in the legal software industry.
+As a legal tech company that offers practice management software and a CRM, Clio is one of the most widely-known names in the legal software industry.
 It is often considered one of the top legal technology companies.
 Since Clio offers two different types of software, we’ll take a closer look at each one separately.

 Law Practice Management